KingKarp842/fidgetclicker/README.md

 # fidgetclicker
 This project is a small 6-key fidget clicker made using some extra mechanical keyboard switches.
-The device will have six mechanical switches mounted in a small 3D-printed case, allowing the user to press and click the keys like a fidget toy.
+It will have six mechanical switches mounted in a small 3D-printed case, allowing the user to press and click the keys like a fidget toy.

 I made this project because I wanted to practice my CAD skills and wanted to have a fidget toy using the spare mechanical switches that I had for my keyboard, which I found very satisfying.